 Below find information about upcoming open houses, information on zoning, eligibility for enrollment, and what to do when new students are accepted.
 Also see NYCDOE enrollment overviews for Kindergarten and PreK.

 Enrollment 2022/2023 School Year

 Registration for zoned, new students in grades PreK – 5

 Registration for new students

 September 6 – 7

 All registration materials must be submitted and verified.

 The Registration Checklist (pdf) lists the required documents.

-All Kindergarten Open House Sessions for prospective 2021/2022 families have concluded
+All Kindergarten Live Open House sessions have concluded for 2022

 PreK Open House Dates